sammy-boii/Progress/react-app/notes.md

 export default MyContext
 ```

-#### <span style = 'color: green'> A context is created named MyContext.
+ A context is created named MyContext.
 It doesn't hold the context's value but does hold the type of data.

 ```js
 import { useState } from 'react';